jhvanderschee/progress-up.live/content/home/index.md

 ## Next steps

-- Adding drag and drop and image preview.

-- Options for the plugin (theming, backend endpoint)

 If you wish to collaborate or send pull requests please [get in touch](https://twitter.com/girish1729) using my Github profile.